 The fog began on 27/28 December 1813 and continued until 3 January 1814.
 It was so thick and so bad, it affected everyone.
 For instance, on the 28th as the Maidenhead coach was returning to town, it missed the appropriate road near Hartford Bridge and overturned.
 Lord Hawarden was among the passengers harmed.
 The next day, on the 29th, when the Prince Regent was attempting to visit the Marquis of Salisbury at Hatfield House, before he reached Hatfield, one of his outriders fell in a ditch, and it took several hours to get him out of the ditch.

-There were numerous other victims of the fog.
+There were numerous other victims of the fog during the winter of 1813-1814.
 The Birmingham mail coach was one victim.
 It took the coach nearly 7 hours to go 20 miles (from the Post Office to the Uxbridge bridge), and this time-consuming trip occurred despite the coach taking extra precautions.
 Hackney coachmen also found themselves victims of the fog.
 It was so bad they got off their boxes and led their horse, and even then, the fog was so thick and dense, they often mistook pathways for roads and much confusion resulted when they met another coach head-on.

 Foot pedestrians were no better off than coaches because street lamps appeared no bigger than a small candle or in some cases there was no light at all.
 That is exactly what happened to Lord Eldon.
 He suffered a serious concussion because the fog was so thick he couldn’t see where he was going and hit his head against the Opera House.
 Foot pedestrians also had to be wary of coaches, and to avoid being run down, they cried out as they walked along, “Who is coming?”
 “Mind!” or “Take care!”
 Moreover, pedestrians who did not have lanterns got turned around or became lost on streets they knew and traversed frequently.